timescale/docs/mst/ingest-data.md

 You can also use the PostgreSQL connector as a library without Kafka or Kafka Connect.
-This allows applications and services to directly connect to TimescaleDB and obtain the ordered change events.
+This allows applications and services to directly connect to Timescale and obtain the ordered change events.
 In this environment, the application must record the progress of the connector so that when it is restarted, the connect can continue where it left off.
 This approach can be useful for less critical use cases.
 However, for production use cases, we